 Competency-based assessment materials are designed to ensure each learner has achieved all the outcomes (skills and knowledge) to the level of the qualification.
-Competency-based training is based on performance standards that have been set by industry.
+Competency-based training is based on performance

 Students will receive documentation showing any competencies achieved for the VET course undertaken.

 Due to the specific requirements of a VET course it is recommended students speak to the VET Coordinator or Careers Adviser before choosing the course to ensure they are fully aware of the requirements and the course is suitable for their individual needs, knowledge and skills.